ofhas/Computer-Vision/Circle Hough transform/README.md

 And the final result:\
 ![alt text](https://github.com/ofhas/Computer-Vision/blob/master/Circle%20Hough%20transform/img3.JPG)\
-as we can see the filter I've implemented did not catch all circleS but gave a fair proof of concept to the algorithm.
+as we can see the filter I've implemented did not catch all circles but gave a fair proof of concept to the algorithm.

 The following result is using the build in cv2 function:\
 ![alt text](https://github.com/ofhas/Computer-Vision/blob/master/Circle%20Hough%20transform/img4.JPG)\